Finding the Best Places to Retire Since 2006!

 Mount Pleasant, South Carolina

 The British arrived in present-day Mount Pleasant, just across the Cooper River from Charleston on South Carolina's mid-coast, in 1680.
 The town they and others built soon attracted wealthy Charlestonians who constructed grand summer homes on the bluffs overlooking Charleston Harbor.
 Many of these homes still stand today.

-Thanks to these beginnings, Mount Pleasant (population 90,000) is now a charming, well-to-do residential community.
-It has grown by 25% within the last 10 years, and many new residents are from out of state, primarily New York, Florida and Georgia.
+Thanks to these beginnings, Mount Pleasant (population 91,000) is now a charming residential community.
+It has grown 28% within the last 10 years, and many new residents are from out of state, primarily New York, Florida and Georgia.
 The city has been ranked by Charleston residents as the Lowcountry's best suburb, and the good citizens of Mount Pleasant have a reputation as a closely-knit but friendly bunch who appreciate the city's easy tempo.

-The cost of living is 28% above the national average.
+The cost of living is 52% above the national average.
 The crime rate is well below the national average, and 34% of residents are age 45 or better.
 Nearly 60% of locals are college educated.
-Racial diversity is minimal.

 For the past two and a half decades, the city has been named a Tree City USA by the National Arbor Day Foundation and it is thick with palm trees, live oaks, red cedars, devilwoods and yaupon hollies.
 Sedate, tree-lined neighborhoods boast stately residences with overflowing gardens.
 The Old Village section of town is perhaps the most desirable place to live.
-Mount Pleasant's overall median home price is $455,000.
+Mount Pleasant's overall median home price is $695,000, reflecting a 33% increase since last year.

 Not a lot goes on here, but that is a plus in many people's eyes.
 The newer Memorial Waterfront Park is a source of pride and is a lovely spot for picnicking or watching boats bob in the water.
 The Blessing of the Fleet and Seafood Festival is held here every year.
 ArtFest, another community gathering, happens every March and highlights local artistic talents.